bitcoinmono/bitcoinmono/README.md

 // Copyright (c) 2018-2019, The WrkzCoin developers
 ```

+BitcoinMono is a cryptocurrency based on Turtlecoin with large supply and high emission.
+Its aim is to be adopted as the coin of choice in gaming industry.

 Please see the included LICENSE file for more information.

-FOR DEVS : If you fork the repo to make your own coin, take a look at CryptoNoteConfig_new_coin.h for simplicity.
+FOR DEVS : Please contact me if you want to make your own coin.

-FORKS SCHEDULE : BTCM will fork at block 250000.
+FORKS SCHEDULE : BTCM will fork at block 333000 (new algo Chukwa, reduced emission and reduced mixin range).

 ### Installing